skx/rss2email/README.md

 # Configuration

 Once you have a binary you'll need to configure the feeds to monitor.
 To add a new feed use the `add` sub-command:

      $ rss2email add https://example.com/blog.rss
      $ rss2email add https://example.net/index.rss
      $ rss2email add https://example.com/foo.rss

+If you have a list of feeds stored in an OPML file you can import them in a single-step via the `import` sub-command:

+     $ rss2email import feeds.opml

-You can view the currently configured feeds via the `list` subcommand:
+The list of feeds can be displayed via the `list` subcommand:

      $ rss2email list

-Or delete a feed by specifying the item to remove:
+Deleting a feed is done by specifying the item to remove:

      $ rss2email delete https://example.com/foo.rss